ManjunathKalmath/RISCV-MYTH_Workshop/README.md

 In the workshop SPIKE RISC V ISA Simulator is used.
 More on Spike Simulator Visit https://github.com/riscv/riscv-isa-sim

+## Day - 2 : Introduction to ABI and basic verification flow

 #### Sum 1 to n program using SPIKE
 In this picture we can get to know the contents of any register by:
 > `reg 0 "ABI name of register"`